Kale-Ko/Kale-Ko/README.md

 ### Hi there
+Hello, I am a kid with a pation for coding and game design.
+I love to work on my Unity games and make small projects in Javascript.
-I like to code and play Minecraft.
-I know Java, C#, Html, Css, and Javascript.
-I like to make games in Unity and Minecraft mods/plugins
+I know how to code in Java, C#, JavaScript, HTML, and CSS.

 Here you can see the code to my projects https://github.com/Kale-Ko?tab=repositories and here you can see there statuses https://trello.com/b/JLTrHLFw/